4/27/2013

 3/04/2013

-Ode to the Meyer Lemon: Brûléed Meyer Lemon Bars
+Farmers Market Finds: Brûléed Meyer Lemon Bars

 I recently moved from New York to the (occasionally) sunny shores of the San Francisco Bay Area.
-One of the numerous perks of living here: the abundance of well-stocked farmer's markets.
+One of the numerous perks of living here: the abundance of well-stocked farmers markets.
 I'm pretty sure I ate two avocados a week for the first couple of months I was here and I can't wait for nectarine season to begin.

-One particularly Californian farmer's market resident is the Meyer lemon.
+One particularly Californian farmers market resident is the Meyer lemon.
 They might not be anything special here, but they were always difficult to find everywhere else I have lived so I'm probably a little irrationally excited about them.
 I remember buying a Meyer lemon cake mix on a trip to California many years ago and weighing out portions of it as a way of rationing said cake mix.

 A cross between a regular lemon (also more thrillingly known as a "Eureka" lemon) and a mandarin orange, the Meyer lemon has a unique herbal citrus scent.
 The skin is a cheerfully warm yellow.
 It's also a little sweeter than your typical lemon so you could feasibly eat it plain, though I found it still to pack quite a pucker.